 Simplified schematics of the ADC121C021 in both track and hold operation are shown in Figure 2 and Figure 3 respectively.
-In Figure 2, the ADC121C021 is in track mode; switch SW1 connects the sampling capacitor to the analog input channel, and SW2 equalizes the comparator inputs.
-The ADC is in this state for approximately 0.4μs at the beginning of every conversion cycle.
-Conversions occur when the conversion result register is read by the IC controller and when the ADC is in automatic conversion mode. (see Section 1.9)
+In Figure 2, the ADC121C021 is in track mode.
+SW1 connects the sampling capacitor to the analog input channel, and SW2 equalizes the comparator inputs.
+The ADC is in this state for approximately 0.4μs at the beginning of every conversion cycle, which begins at the ACK fall of SDA.
+Conversions occur when the conversion result register is read and when the ADC is in automatic conversion mode. (see Section 1.9 AUTOMATIC CONVERSION MODE.)

-Figure 3 shows the ADC121C021 in hold mode: switch SW1 connects the sampling capacitor to ground and switch SW2 unbalances the comparator.
+Figure 3 shows the ADC121C021 in hold mode.
+SW1 connects the sampling capacitor to ground and SW2 unbalances the comparator.
 The control logic then instructs the charge-redistribution DAC to add or subtract fixed amounts of charge to or from the sampling capacitor until the comparator is balanced.
-When the comparator is balanced, the digital word supplied to the DAC is also the digital representation of the analog input voltage.
+At this time the digital word supplied to the DAC is also the digital representation of the analog input voltage.
 This digital word is stored in the conversion result register and read via the 2-wire interface.